You are here

 - suspending or cancelling products.

-When a product is cancelled, details are published on the TGA website.
+When a medical device is cancelled or suspended from the ARTG, details are published on the TGA website.
 The TGA may also exchange information relating to significant safety issues with other regulatory agencies.
-This is done via the National Competent Authority Reporting program.
+This is often done via the National Competent Authority Reporting program.
 Information is exchanged on adverse events where corrective action, including recalls, is to be taken and there is a serious risk to the safety of patients and other users.

 |Version||Description of change||Author||Effective date|